alpyen/fpga-mediaplayer/docs/vivado.md

 3. [Synthesizing bitfile](#synthesizing-bitfile)
 4. [Flashing the FPGA](#flashing-the-fpga)

 ## Managing the project

+> Note: This project was developed with Vivado 2023.2 and uses basic Xilinx IP cores
+> which should be also be compatible with previous/future versions of Vivado.

 Vivado generates a lot of intermediate files when synthesizing a project which dramatically increases the repository's size and bloats it unncessarily.